Bayesian Persuasion with State-Dependent Quadratic Cost Measures: Introduction

+{\cb The equivalence relation established is of importance because} optimization over the cone of completely positive (or copositive) matrices is an active research area where the compact structure of the cones is approximated via polyhedral or semi-definite cones to any degree of accuracy at the expense of computational complexity, e.g., see \cite{ref:Parillo00, ref:deKlerk02, ref:Bundfuss09, ref:Yildirim12, ref:Yildirim17, ref:Bostanabad18}. {\cb To exemplify the effectiveness of the equivalence established, we examine the performance of sequential polyhedral approximations, provided by \cite{ref:Bundfuss09}, in the computation of optimal signaling.
+We further compare our solution concept with the LP formulation of Bayesian persuasion provided by \cite{ref:Dughmi16} (with a quantized version of the receiver's action space) and the SDP-relaxation formulated by \cite{ref:Tamura14} (which turns out to be tight for Gaussian information) in various scenarios numerically.}

-The paper is organized as follows: In Section \ref{sec:problem}, we formulate the deceptive signaling game for the general class of continuous distributions.
-In Section \ref{sec:main}, we compute the optimal signaling strategy for finite state spaces by formulating an equivalent linear optimization problem over the cone of completely positive matrices, and examine the loss induced if we use the proposed solution concept for a discretized version of a continuous state space.
-In Section \ref{sec:computation}, we discuss the computational approaches to solve the equivalent optimization problem.
-In Section \ref{sec:examples}, we provide illustrative numerical examples.
-Section \ref{sec:conclusion} concludes the paper with several remarks and possible research directions.
-An Appendix provides the proofs of three technical results.
+The paper is organized as follows: In Section \ref{sec:problem}, we formulate the problem for the general class of distributions. {\cb In Section \ref{sec:main}, we provide the main equivalence result and discuss computational approaches.
+In Section \ref{sec:others}, we compare our approach to existing equivalent problem formulations.} In Section \ref{sec:examples}, we provide illustrative numerical examples.
+We conclude the paper in Section \ref{sec:conclusion}.
+An Appendix provides the proofs of the three technical results.